 We expect that the worldwide health crisis of COVID-19 will continue to have a negative impact on our operations globally, including clinical trial recruitment and participation, regulatory interactions and inspections, and commercial revenue.
 While we have experienced decreased demand for our commercial products, we are working to minimize delays and disruptions and continue to execute on our clinical development, regulatory and commercialization goals.

 BeiGene’s Additional Activities in the Fight Against COVID-19

-We have launched a charitable initiative, called BeGenerous, which is currently coordinated by our COVID-19 task force, to procure and donate personal protective equipment (PPE) to hospitals around the world and provide other charitable support.
+We launched a charitable initiative, called BeGenerous, coordinated by our COVID-19 task force, to procure and donate personal protective equipment (PPE) to hospitals around the world and provide other charitable support.
 Initially, our team in China, with the assistance of our global team, secured and delivered much-needed PPE and supplies to doctors and hospitals on the frontlines in Wuhan and Hubei Province.
 We were among the first companies to do this.
 With the impact of the COVID-19 pandemic being felt outside of China, we have also helped to secure PPE for distribution to hospitals in the United States, while our employees globally, including in Europe and Australia, are engaged in active donations of medical supplies and other support in their communities.

 For the safety of our employees, we were early in closing our offices in China and then in the United States and Europe as the COVID-19 pandemic spread.
 We were also early in suspending domestic and international travel, changing all in-person meetings to virtual meetings, and temporarily suspending all in-person field activities.
-Our employees in China have largely returned to the office, following required and recommended precautions such as wearing masks, temperature screening and social distancing, and we are monitoring the situation closely in the United States and Europe as we make plans for our employees to return to the office when legally permitted and deemed safe.
+Our employees in China have returned to the office, following required and recommended precautions such as wearing masks, temperature screening and social distancing, and we are monitoring the situation closely in the United States and Europe as we make plans for our employees to return to the office when it is deemed safe.